ashokKumar72/amazone--clone/README.md

 # amazone--clone
-this is a for demo  amazone clone
+this is a for demo  amazone clone.